bentonwong/scheduling_app/README.md

 ###Logging Out

-In order to access other accounts, users muse logout of an account before proceeding to log into other accounts.
+In order to access other accounts, users must logout of an account before proceeding to log into other accounts.

 ## Deployment